Calvin-CS/csweb/readme.txt

 			This file is meant to be run by a cron job.
 It logs into csweb, and then calls the ./admin/technews/refresh page to get the new data and recalculate the stats.
 			See http://stackoverflow.com/questions/4460262/running-a-python-script-with-cron for mor inforamtion on how to set up the cron job
 		/app/findTechNews.py
-			This file is the main ‘brains’ behind most of the functionality of this feature.
+			This file is the main ï¿½brainsï¿½ behind most of the functionality of this feature.
 The readRSS contains some logic to only get more recent articles.

 	pointers to files that code important things (e.g., the news feed list) /csweb/app/static/rssfeeds.txt
 			News feeds list.
 		/app/utilities
-			This file contains multiple functions for the project. create_news_list and create_newsarticle_list – displays the technews with the other onsite news articles create_techNewsarticle_list – creats the article list for tech news by itself (used for admins).
+			This file contains multiple functions for the project. create_news_list and create_newsarticle_list ï¿½ displays the technews with the other onsite news articles create_techNewsarticle_list ï¿½ creats the article list for tech news by itself (used for admins).
 		/app/units/tech_news.py
 			This file contains the unit definition similar to the local news articles.
 This calls the app. findTechNews functions but mostly handles database operations.
 		/app/views.py